Tatsuya-Nonogaki/cloudinit-vm-deploy/README.md

 ## 🧭 Overview

-This kit is designed to enable quick deployment of Linux VMs from a **well-prepared** (not an out-of-the-box default) VM Template on vSphere, using the cloud-init framework.
+This kit is designed to enable quick and reproducible deployment of Linux VMs from a **well-prepared** (not an out-of-the-box default) VM Template on vSphere, using the cloud-init framework.
 The main control program is a PowerShell script: `cloudinit-linux-vm-deploy.ps1`.
 The workflow is split into four phases:

 - **Phase 1:** Create a clone from a VM Template
 - **Phase 2:** Prepare the clone to accept cloud-init